pgdogdev/docs/docs/features/sharding/copy.md

 ## Performance

-Theoretically, by adding _N_ nodes to a sharded cluster, the performance of `COPY` increases _N_ times.
+By adding _N_ nodes to a sharded cluster, the performance of `COPY` increases _N_ times.
 Data sent through `COPY` is ingested into shards in parallel.
 This makes the performance of `COPY` as fast as data nodes can write data and the network can send/receive messages.
 The cost of parsing and sharding CSV data in PgDog is negligibly small.